Showing posts with label Jil Sander. Show all posts

 Fragrance Composition:

-• Top notes: bergamot, green note complex, aldehyde, fruit note complex, lemon, violet
+• Top notes: bergamot, lemon, green note complex, aldehyde, fruit note complex, cassis, violet

-• Middle notes: jasmine, rose, orris, coriander, ylang ylang, orchid, carnation, honey
+• Middle notes: jasmine, rose, orris, orange blossom, coriander, ylang ylang, orchid, carnation, honey

-• Base notes: musk, sandalwood, benzoin, ambergris, cedar, cistus
+• Base notes: Tibetan musk, patchouli, nutmeg, sandalwood, benzoin, ambergris, cedar, cistus, oakmoss

 Scent Profile: